OCA/l10n-france/l10n_fr_account_vat_return_teledec/README.rst

 Usage
 =====

-On a VAT return in Odoo, when you reach the step *Automatic Lines*, you will see a button *Transmit via Teledec.fr*.
-Simply click on this button to teletransmit the VAT return to DGFiP via Teledec.
+On a VAT return in Odoo, when you reach the step *Automatic Lines*, you will see a button *Send via Gateway* and a field *Send Gateway* to select the gateway.
+Make sure the field *Send Gateway* is set to *Teledec.fr* and then click on the button *Send via Gateway* to teletransmit the VAT return to DGFiP via Teledec.

 .. figure:: https://raw.githubusercontent.com/OCA/l10n-france/16.0/l10n_fr_account_vat_return_teledec/static/description/transmit_teledec_button.png
-   :scale: 80 %
    :alt: VAT Return with option to teletransmit via Teledec.fr.

 Teledec will send you an email once they have successfully transmitted your VAT return to DGFiP.